 Mike placed a list of factors along with specific questions under each of the assessed segments, along with the appropriate weight criteria.
 Thus, he began to determine the actual value of the factors.

-Let's go through these questions in turn.
+Let's go through the abovementioned questions one by one.

-Tier three: Multiplying the weight of factors by their value and adding up the final result
+Level three: Multiplying the weight of factors by their value and adding up the final result

 Mike created a table where he assigned a rating to each question in a given segment.